bravenewdude/bravenewdude.github.com/_posts/2013-02-16-comparing-prediction-methods.md

 To choose a "best" prediction method, we need to decide what exactly we want to optimize.
 Let's assume that we want to minimize mean squared prediction error (MSPE).

-I wrote a function `compareMSPE` to perform a sensible MSPE estimation process for any given set of linear prediction methods.
+I wrote a function `compareMSPE` to perform a sensible MSPE estimation process for any given set of prediction methods.

 By default, `compareMSPE` compares subset selection, ridge regression, and lasso regression.
 To use `compareMSPE` for other methods, you will probably need to write your own helper functions, following the examples of `best.subset`, `best.ridge`, and `best.lasso`.